Examples

 Long1 and Long2

 These examples model collision-coalescence using Long’s collision efficiency as given by equation 13 of Simmel et al. 2002 [STT02].
-The two examples use different initial conditions and collision timesteps, as in Shima et al. 2009 [SKK+09].
-However the setup of the long2 example is not exactly that which makes Fig.2(c) in Shima et al. 2009.
+The two examples use almost identical initial conditions and collision timesteps, as in Shima et al. 2009 [SKK+09].

 The plots produced, by default called ~/CLEO/build_colls0d/bin/long_validation_1.png and ~/CLEO/build_colls0d/bin/long_validation_2.png, should be comparable to Fig.2(b) and Fig.2(c) of Shima et al. 2009 [SKK+09].